Model for a Famous Music Album in Exotic Bangladesh

 You Are the Bhalobasi, My Beloved One

-The aura of the shoot was unrequited love.
-I was told to smile only with my eyes to show my beautiful mysteriousness.
-The title of the main song of the album was ‘Bhalobasi’ which translated to ‘My Love,’ but it was a sad song about a love he could never catch.
-I was supposed to be like a ghost or a dream, a love you could only think about but never hold in your arms.
-I don’t remember how to say any of the other words in the album name, but I’ll never forget Bhalobasi.
+I was supposed to portray a ghost or a dream, a lover you could only think about but never hold in your arms.
+I don’t remember how to say any of the other Bangla words in the album name, but I’ll never forget ‘Bhalobasi’.

-After several poses they were satisfied, and my first music industry shoot was over.
+After 15 minutes and several poses they were satisfied, and my first music industry shoot was over.

 Would You Be Up for Fame in Another Country?